StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/export-a-case-page-template.md

 <!-- md:permission `managePageTemplate` -->

-This topic provides step-by-step instructions for exporting a [case page template](about-case-page-templates.md) in TheHive.
+Export a [case page template](about-case-page-templates.md) from TheHive to share it with another organization or TheHive instance.

-You can [import](import-a-case-page-template.md) the exported JSON file, into another organization or TheHive instance for sharing.
+The exported JSON file can be [imported](import-a-case-page-template.md) into other environments.

 <h2>Procedure</h2>